antoine-sachet/driver-telematics-analysis_applied-ml-project/README.md

 Driver Telematics Analysis
 ==========================

-This is a Rstudio project containing scripts to perform predictive analysis for the Kaggle competition ["Driver Telematics Analysis"](http://www.kaggle.com/c/axa-driver-telematics-analysis).
+These R scripts perform predictive analysis for the Kaggle competition ["Driver Telematics Analysis"](http://www.kaggle.com/c/axa-driver-telematics-analysis).

 The data should be in a folder named "driver", i.e. the first trip of the first driver should be in "path.to.folder/driver/1/1.csv".

 Required packages
 =================